hannezzon/quickfixj/README.md

 This is a fork of the official QuickFIX/J project repository https://github.com/quickfix-j/quickfixj.git.

-The purpose is to upgrade an already great library to Java 1.8, Log4j2 and maybe polishing the poms.
+Work is in progress to upgrade an already great library to use newer versions of dependencies.

 Description from QuickFIX/J official repository:
 The Financial Information eXchange (FIX) protocol is a messaging standard developed